 - Limited flow director support on 1200 series and 1300 series Cisco VIC adapters with old firmware.
-Please see Flow director support. - Flow director features are not supported on generation 1 Cisco VIC adapters (M81KR and P81E)
+Please see Flow director support. - Flow director features are not supported on generation 1 Cisco VIC adapters (M81KR and P81E) - · SR-IOV - KVM hypervisor support only.

-SR-IOV

-- KVM hypervisor support only.
 VMware has not been tested. - Requires VM-FEX, and so is only available on UCS managed servers connected to Fabric Interconnects.
 It is not on standalone C-Series servers. - VF devices are not usable directly from the host.
 They can only be used as assigned devices on VM instances. - Currently, unbind of the ENIC kernel mode driver 'enic.ko' on the VM instance may hang.
-As a workaround, enic.ko should blacklisted or removed from the boot process. - pci_generic cannot be used as the uio module in the VM. igb_uio or vfio in non-IOMMU mode can be used. - The number of RQs in UCSM dynamic vNIC configurations must be at least 2. - The number of SR-IOV devices is limited to 256.
-Components on target system might limit this number to fewer than 256.
+As a workaround, enic.ko should blacklisted or removed from the boot process. - pci\generic cannot be used as the uio module in the VM. igb\uio or vfio in non-IOMMU mode can be used. - The number of RQs in UCSM dynamic vNIC configurations must be at least 2. - The number of SR-IOV devices is limited to 256.
+Components on target system might limit this number to fewer than 256. - Flow API - The number of filters that can be specified with the Generic Flow API is dependent on how many header fields are being masked.
+Use 'flow create' in a loop to determine how many filters your VIC will support (not more than 1000 for 1300 series VICs).
+Filter are checked for matching in the order they were added.
+Since there currently is no grouping or priority support, 'catch-all' filters should be added last.

-11.6 How to build the suite
+12.7 How to build the suite